h3nr7/freethevoices/README.md

 Free The Voices
 ===============

-An MPC project for WK Amsterdam, for the charity CHI.
+An old MPC project for WK Amsterdam, for CHI.